 As of December 31, 2007, EICN had positive unassigned surplus of \$149.0 million.
 As a result of the approval of an extraordinary dividend of \$200.0 million from special surplus by the Nevada Commissioner on December 18, 2007, dividends from unassigned surplus, otherwise deemed ordinary, will also require approval in 2008.
 An extraordinary dividend of \$55.0 million was approved by the Nevada Commissioner on October 17, 2006, which then required and resulted in approval of \$38.0 million in dividends from unassigned surplus in 2007.
 This additional approval by the Nevada Commissioner was required because combined dividends from special and unassigned surplus for the preceding 12 months exceeded limitations on the payment of ordinary dividends.
-The 2007 extraordinary dividends were paid to EGI and in turn to EHI, as approved by the Nevada Division of Insurance.
-The \$55.0 million dividend payment was conditioned on the following: the exhaustion of all proceeds retained by the Company from its IPO; EICN maintaining a risk based capital total adjusted capital above a specified level at the date of declaration and payment of any portion of such extraordinary dividend, after taking into account the effect of such dividend; and maintaining all required filings with the Department.
-The dividend was paid in June of 2007.
-In 2006, EICN paid a dividend of \$1.0 million, in addition to a dividend distribution comprised of 100% of the common stock of its wholly owned subsidiaries EOH and Elite.
+The 2007 extraordinary dividends were paid to EGI and in turn to EHI, as approved by the Nevada Division of all proceeds retained by the Company from its IPO; EICN maintaining a risk based capital total adjusted capital above a specified level at the date of declaration and payment of any portion of such extraordinary dividend was paid in June of 2007.
+In 2006, EICN paid a dividend of \$1.0 million, in addition to a dividend d istribution comprised of 100% of the common stock of its wholly owned subsidiaries EOH and Elite.